Belt Sander Vs Orbital Sander

 Orbital Sanders

-• IN TERMS OF SPEED The speed of an orbital sander is measured by how many orbits it can complete in a minute.
+In Terms Of Speed, the speed of an orbital sander is measured by how many orbits it can complete in a minute.
 A typical orbital sander does 10,000 rotations per minute.
 You can do the task more quickly.
-Therefore, working in broad areas, you should always look for high speeds.
+Therefore, you should always look for high speeds when working in broad areas.

-• IN TERMS OF POWER – Amps are used to measure orbital sander power.
-You are undoubtedly aware that the sander is more powerful the more amps are listed.
-Powerful enough to remove a large amount of surface area at once are orbital sanders.
+In Terms Of Power – Amps are used to measure orbital sander power.
+You know that the sander is more powerful when more amps are listed.
+Powerful enough to remove a large amount of surface area at once.
 Consider using a different tool, such as a belt sander, if you need to remove a lot of surface area.

-• Jug-Grip handles: Designed for adjusting the sander underneath furniture.
+Jug-grip handles: These are Designed to adjust the sander underneath furniture.

 Belt Sanders Vs. Orbital Sanders